dexmac/api-validation-with-nightwatch/README.md

 In which case even a URL such as: `https://some.request.url/?param1=ANYVALUE&param2=val123` will pass the assertion.

-*Note* Please note that this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would probably be testing APIs, and therefore the assertion is named 'hasRequest'.
+*Note* - this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would probably be testing APIs, and therefore it is named - 'hasRequest'.

+<a name="Contribute"></a>

 ## Contribute
 For contribution guidelines, see [Contributing](./CONTRIBUTING.md).

+<a name="Misc."></a>

 ## Misc.
 - [Custom Nightwatch Assertions](#custom-nightwatch-assertions)